Why Pre-trained Models Fail: Feature Entanglement in Multi-modal Depression Detection: Introduction

 To systematically investigate these challenges, we turn to another type of pre-trained model - Large Language Models (LLMs), which have recently demonstrated unprecedented capabilities in understanding complex patterns and generalizing across domains~\cite{chowdhery2023palm,touvron2023llama}.
 As the most advanced pre-trained models to date, LLMs have shown remarkable success in various healthcare applications~\cite{oh2023chatgpt,wang2023can,lahat2023evaluating} and could potentially capture subtle linguistic patterns that might indicate depression.
 To enable this investigation, we develop a system that integrates speech information through acoustic landmarks - discrete markers capturing temporal speech patterns~\cite{liu1996landmark, zhang2024auto, stevens2002toward}.
 These landmarks provide an efficient alternative to memory-intensive continuous representations, making them well-suited for integration with LLMs.

 However, our systematic investigation reveals that even these powerful models struggle with multi-modal depression detection, suggesting a more fundamental issue than model capacity or architecture.
-This observation leads to our core hypothesis: the challenge lies in how these pre-trained models internally represent and process multi-modal information, \textbf{\textit{where the conflation of high-level features derived from both content and speech creates confused decision boundaries}}.
+This observation leads to our core hypothesis: the challenge lies in how these pre-trained models internally represent and process multi-modal information, where the conflation of high-level features derived from both content and speech creates confused decision boundaries, representing one of the important contributing factors to SSL model limitations in depression detection.
 Traditional approaches have attempted to improve performance through extensive data augmentation~\cite{wu2023self,zhang2024llms}, but this workaround fails to address the underlying problem and contradicts the intended purpose of pre-trained models - to generalize effectively with limited labeled data.

 Based on this hypothesis, we propose an information separation framework that deliberately disentangles content-specific and speech-specific features.
 This approach represents a fundamental shift from previous methods that attempt to combine modalities directly.
 Our experimental results validate this hypothesis, demonstrating that separated, specialized representations significantly outperform traditional approaches without relying on data augmentation.
 Moreover, by integrating our speech dense vectors (designed to capture only speech-specific information) with the LLM embeddings, we achieve substantial improvements in LLM-based depression detection system.
 This result confirms that while content and speech information in speech SSL Models should be processed separately, they can be highly complementary when properly integrated, leading to good performance in multi-modal depression detection.